 Recover Deleted Email or Items (Outlook on the Web)

-In Office 365, you can recover messages after deletion using Outlook on the Web.
-Not all messages can be recovered.
+In Office 365, some (but not all) messages can be recovered after deletion using Outlook on the web.

 This article applies to: Outlook on the Web

 Office 365 tries really hard to let you recover messages you've deleted, just in case you didn't actually want to delete them.
 Even after messages have been put in the Deleted Items folder, and that folder has been emptied, the messages are still recoverable.